Meoweyy/hdb-resale-flat/README.md

 5. Using appropriate measures for accuracy in Gridsearch
 6. Comparing goodness of fit factors across the different models

+# To note:
+PLease download the python file to view it in the JupyterNotebook Environment

 # References:
 - Generic references to code parameters, plotting and EDA:
   - https://scikit-learn.org/stable/